There's power in numbers

 What is the Census Project?

-Why should you register?
+Why should you participate?

-Be counted.
-Registering will help provide a more complete picture of how many Service Dogs are in use, where they are in use, what types of conditions they help with and more.
+Be counted. participating in the Census will help provide a more complete picture of how many Service Dogs are in use, where they are in use, what types of conditions they help with and more.
 We believe that objective data can be used in a variety of ways to help promote acceptance of all different types of Service Dogs in the community.
 The information you provide can help not only you but also other Service Dog handlers everywhere.
 It only takes a few minutes of your time.

 Registering can help in many ways including: